conda-forge/osmnx-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `osmnx` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `osmnx, osmnx-base` can be installed with `conda`:

 ```
-conda install osmnx
+conda install osmnx osmnx-base
 ```

 or with `mamba`:

 ```
-mamba install osmnx
+mamba install osmnx osmnx-base
 ```

 It is possible to list all of the versions of `osmnx` available on your platform with `conda`: